Higher Education Administration and Policy M.Ed. Program

-Applicants must have a 3.0 GPA in their junior/senior years of their bachelor's degree program and have a strong interest in working in or advancing their position at an institution of higher education.
+Applicants must have a cumulative 3.0 GPA in their bachelor's degree program and have a strong interest in working in or advancing their position at an institution of higher education.

 Don't have a 3.0 GPA?
 We recommend taking one or two classes from the M.Ed.
 Higher Education Administration and Policy curriculum through UCR Extension concurrent enrollment before applying to the program.
 Contact the Graduate Program Coordinator today for more information.

 See our admissions page for more information about application materials and deadlines.

 Meet the Higher Education Administration and Policy Faculty